The Ultimate British Columbia and Canadian Rockies Road Trip (Part 1 of 3)

 Day 2: Tofino, BC.

-Tofino, properly dubbed as the “wet coast” of British Columbia, would surely win the prize of the most dreary place in the whole province if not for its outstanding surf, wildlife watching and, of course, the rarest type of a rainforest on Earth - the temperate rainforest.
+Tofino, properly dubbed as the “wet coast” of British Columbia, would surely win the prize of the most dreary place in the whole province if not for its outstanding surf, wildlife watching and, of course, the rarest type of rainforest on Earth - the temperate rainforest.

 Tofino attracts people from all over the world.
 Before the place became mainstream, hippies took a fancy to its long sandy beaches and cautiously kept the place’s lure in a secret...